soft00null/Speech-analytics-Cloud-Functions/AWS-Lambda-serverless/README.md

 Serverless project for AWS Lambda functions in NodeJs

-Fires a request to Voicebase or Google Speech APIS when a new object is created in the defined bucket (You can change it in serverless.yml).
-This bucket is named 'voxrec-voicebase-proof-of-concept' by default.
+Fires a request to Voicebase or Google Speech APIS when a new object is created in the defined bucket defined in serverless.yml.
 If it doesn't exist, this APP will create it automatically for you.
 Voicebase will reply back to 'HOOK_URL' with the transcription of the file when processing is ready.
 In that moment, a POST request will be made to 'TRANSCRIPT_CALLBACK_URL' where you will get the transcription.
 After that, a new request to voicebase API is made, requesting the reducted file URL(a reducted file is the original file with a sinus tone replacing sensitive information).
 This service will get the file and upload it to 'voxrec-voicebase-poc-redacted' bucket.